chriswright47/quiz_js_app/README.md

 rails s

-Then visit localhost:3000 to interact with the application
+Then visit localhost:3000 with your browser to interact with the application (there is no styling whatsoever, the focus of this is to deal with json and the apps API)

 #### Request